1 The Role of Analytics in Accounting

 Step-by-step instructions.

 Step 1.
-Open the file Northwind.xlsx in Excel.
-Notice that the workbook contains multiple worksheets, each representing one table in the Northwind database.
-Click through each worksheet tab at the bottom of the screen and note the table name.
-You should see worksheets labeled Customers, Employees, Categories, Suppliers, Shippers, Products, Orders, and OrderDetails.
+Open the file CharlesRiver.xlsx in Excel.
+Notice that the workbook contains a large number of worksheets, each representing one table in the Charles River database.
+Click through several worksheet tabs at the bottom of the screen and note the variety of table names.
+You will see worksheets organized across multiple business areas, from Customer and SalesOrder through WorkOrder and PayrollRegister.

 Step 2.
-Click on the Orders worksheet.
+Click on the Customer worksheet.
 Examine the column headers in row 1.
-You should see columns including OrderID, CustomerID, EmployeeID, OrderDate, RequiredDate, ShippedDate, ShipVia, and Freight, among others.
+You should see columns including CustomerID, CustomerName, Segment, Region, CreditLimit, and PaymentTerms.
 Scroll down to get a sense of the number of records.
-The Orders table contains approximately 830 rows of data.
+Note the Segment column, which classifies customers as Wholesale or Direct.

-Figure 1.7: Screenshot of the Northwind Orders worksheet in Excel.
+Figure 1.7: Screenshot of the Charles River SalesOrder worksheet in Excel.

 Part I, Foundations of Accounting Analytics (Chapters 1 through 3), establishes the conceptual groundwork.
 You are in Part I now.
 Chapter 2 will teach you to think critically about accounting data, including its types, sources, and quality dimensions.
-Chapter 3 will introduce the relational database model and show you how accounting data is organized within the three textbook databases.
+Chapter 3 will introduce the relational database model and show you how accounting data is organized within the Charles River database.
+Part I uses the full database at a conceptual level for orientation.

 Part II, Accounting Analytics with Excel (Chapters 4 through 8), teaches you to use Excel as an analytical tool.
 These chapters move from data organization and cleaning through summarization, modeling, and audit-specific analytics.
+Part II works primarily with the O2C core tables (Customer, SalesOrder, SalesOrderLine, Item) and the Accounting Core (Account, GLEntry, JournalEntry).
 By the end of Part II, you will be able to build PivotTables, run regressions, perform Benford’s Law analysis, and prepare professional analytical workpapers.

 Part III, Accounting Analytics with SQL (Chapters 9 through 12), teaches you to query relational databases using SQL.
 These chapters start with the basic SELECT statement and progress through joins, aggregation, window functions, and audit analytics queries.
-By the end of Part III, you will be able to write SQL queries that extract, join, summarize, and test accounting data directly from a database.
+Part III expands into the Procure-to-Pay and Manufacturing table groups, where relational joins become essential.
+By the end of Part III, you will be able to write SQL queries that extract, join, summarize, and test accounting data directly from the database.

 Part IV, Data Visualization and Power BI (Chapters 13 through 16), teaches you to build interactive reports and dashboards.
 These chapters begin with visualization principles and progress through Power BI basics, data modeling with DAX, and full dashboard design.
+Part IV builds data models that span multiple table groups.
 By the end of Part IV, you will be able to build professional dashboards for financial reporting, operational management, and audit monitoring.

 Part V, Integrated and Applied Topics (Chapters 17 through 20), brings everything together.
 These chapters apply the full toolkit to financial reporting analytics, cost and management accounting analytics, forensic accounting and fraud detection, and emerging technologies.
-The chapters in Part V require you to move between Excel, SQL, and Power BI within a single project, just as you would in professional practice.
+Part V integrates across all table groups, and the chapters require you to move between Excel, SQL, and Power BI within a single project, just as you would in professional practice.

 A visual roadmap showing the five parts of the book as a progression from left to right.
-Part I (Foundations) leads to Part II (Excel), Part III (SQL), and Part IV (Power BI), which converge into Part V (Integrated Topics).
-Each part shows its chapter numbers and the tools and datasets used.
+Part I (Foundations, all groups at overview) leads to Part II (Excel, O2C and Accounting Core), Part III (SQL, adds P2P and Manufacturing), and Part IV (Power BI, cross-group models), which converge into Part V (Integrated Topics, all groups).
+Each part shows its chapter numbers and the primary table groups used.

 Figure 1.8: Book Organization Map.